DW-UX/DistantWorldsExpanded/README.md

 # Latest beta version changes:
 1. Some UI change in start menu, adapts to resolution.
 Work in progres, have problem with checkboxes
 2. Bug fix for freeze during game launch
 3. New base type - Outpost, used for providing planets with bonuses from entertainment and medical modules on base without taking design slots of small,medium and large bases.
 Lot of restrictions on this design.
+Design locked from adding almost everything.
 4. State Tax upper limit set to 75% for Ai and player
 5. New tax algoritm, you can set dessired happiness bassed on colony size (“AdvMods\ExpansionMod\ExapnsionModSettings.json”)
 6. Fixed scraping AI planetary facility playing as pirate  (you could scrap any facility after gaining 1% of control on planet)
 7. Game editor can now colonize asteroid, still can't change pop for them
 8. Increased year limit for victory condition start and end.
 9. Support for multiple mods at same time.
 New file structure, all files converted to SQLite database on game start.
 Modders can adjust patch files to change whatever they need, easier to make massive changes with SQL commands.
-Mooder need knowladge of SQL to make changes in new structure instead of txt file.
+Mooder need knowledge of SQL to make changes in new structure instead of txt file.
   - Convertion tool to convert txt files to new structure
   - New structure removes all limits on maximum count for various thing that original game have.
 (Government adjectives, resource needed for component, etc)
 10. New pirate faction - Legendary pirates.
 Use best traits from other factions.
 Super pirates now use this factions on spawn.
-11.Save files from modded game probably not compatible with original game.
+11. Save files from modded game not compatible with original game.
-12.Repair priority for modules (“AdvMods\ExpansionMod\GameHotKeysMappingFile.json”)
+12. Repair priority for modules (“AdvMods\ExpansionMod\GameHotKeysMappingFile.json”)
+13. Strenghs of late game events and factions: Shakturi and Ancients use top tech level in moded tech tree instead of 7 or lower.
+Super pirates now spawn with ship strenght\count of top pirate empire.
+Tech lvl bonus on spawn bumbped each time they are destroyed.
+14. Fixed bug with Scaling; in ship txt files for Vanila and BM - if decimal character in txt for scaling is not equal to system character, files failed to load.